Ikeda school massacre: Attack

 On 8 June 2001, the day of his court hearing for the bellhop assault case, Takuma drove to the Ikeda Elementary School, an elite school affiliated with the Osaka Kyoiku University.
 Earlier that morning, he tried unsuccessfully to start a fire in his apartment by using a lit cigarette to get revenge on his tenant, whom he had long disliked.
 Takuma then visited a knife shop at around 10:00 a.m., where he purchased a 15.8-centimetre (6.2-inch) long Deba knife, a type of kitchen knife used to cut fish, for ¥7,480.
 There was also a second knife in his car, which he planned to use to murder his ex-wife.

-Takuma parked his car in front of the school's east gate, before making his way to the south building, which housed multiple first- and second-year classrooms.
-The attack began just after 10:10 a.m.; Takuma first climbed through a window before crossing the hallway and entering a second-year classroom, where he stabbed five students to death.
-He then entered two more second-year classrooms and indiscriminately attacked those inside, killing two more students in one of the rooms.
-All of the students killed in these classrooms were girls, and a first-year teacher was also stabbed in the back.
-Two other teachers began to chase Takuma, who briefly made a gesture as if he was going to chase after students who had fled from the first classroom he attacked, but then ran into a first-year classroom where he stabbed a young boy to death.
+Takuma parked his car in front of the school's east gate, before making his way to the south building, which housed multiple first- and second-grade classrooms.
+The attack began just after 10:10 a.m.; Takuma first climbed through a window before crossing the hallway and entering a second-grade classroom, where he stabbed five students to death.
+He then entered two more second-grade classrooms and indiscriminately attacked those inside, killing two more students in one of the rooms.
+All of the students killed in these classrooms were girls, and a first-grade teacher was also stabbed in the back.
+Two other teachers began to chase Takuma, who briefly made a gesture as if he was going to chase after students who had fled from the first classroom he attacked, but then ran into a first-grade classroom, where he stabbed a young boy to death.
 He then attacked other students from the same classroom who were returning from a music class.

 The massacre finally ended at around 10:20 a.m., after the vice principal and one of the teachers were able to subdue the attacker, though the teacher was slashed in the face while trying to hold back the knife.
-Takuma said nothing throughout the entire attack, though at the end of his rampage he began ranting incoherent statements but eventually calmed down.
+Takuma said nothing throughout the entire attack, though at the end of his rampage he began yelling incoherent statements, but eventually calmed down.
 Takuma was taken into custody by law enforcement, but he was first treated at a hospital for minor injuries to his left hand.

 Fatalities

-All of the victims were female second-graders, except for one first-grade boy.
+All of the victims were female second-graders, except for one male first-grader.